 6. Costco Offers Decent Prices, but They Aren’t the Best

 There’s no denying that Costco car buying offers up some competitive prices.
 When all is said and done, you only find rock-bottom pricing if you’re willing to do the work.
-Researching, shopping multiple dealerships, and negotiating is still the best way to buy a car.
+Researching, car shopping at multiple dealerships, and negotiating is still the best way to buy a car.

 With that said, if your time is more valuable to you or you don’t like the art of negotiating, then the Costco car buying service might be suited better to your needs.
 You can still get a decent deal without doing all the work involved with shopping around.